vishalv22/Python/Chapter 5/readme.md

 - Strings, tuples → immutable (cannot modify)

-## 5.4 Adding / Removing Elements to a List
+## 5.4 Adding or Removing elements to a List
 Python provides different ways to add new items to a list.
 #### 👉 ```append()``` – Add at the End
 ```bash